lsegal/jenkins-codebuilder-plugin/README.md

 # CodeBuilder Plugin for Jenkins

 This Jenkins plugin dynamically spins up cloud agents using AWS CodeBuild to execute jobs as Jenkins builds.

 This means that instead of using an AWS CodeBuild `buildspec.yml` file, the job will be configured and managed by Jenkins.
-This means that steps can be configured directly in the Jenkins UI as normal, and pipelines can continue make use of the `Jenkinsfile` with no need to migrate configuration.
+Steps can be configured directly in the Jenkins UI as normal, and pipelines can continue make use of the `Jenkinsfile` with no need to migrate configuration.

-This plugin is a full drop-in replacement to any other node provider.
+Effectively, this plugin is a full drop-in replacement to any other node provider.

 ## Compatibility and Requirements